Peeperocka/get-vacancies-info/README.md

-# get vacancies info
+# Get vacancies info

-This project was made to help people who are searching for job or just the curious one
+This project was made to help people who are searching for job or just the curious one.

 ## Installation